-The MX4m priority method gives medium priority cameras twice as many frames as low priority cameras.
+The SX4m priority method gives medium priority cameras twice as many frames as low priority cameras.
 Similarly, high priority cameras get twice as many frames as medium priority cameras.
 Alarm Only cameras are not recorded unless there is an alarm input and a live video signal is present.
 Alarm Only cameras, under alarm conditions, will be multiplexed like any other alarm camera.
 Dead or non-existent cameras will not be recorded.

 Cameras under alarm conditions have a higher priority than High Priority cameras and will be given twice as many frames.
 Even under multiple alarm conditions, all cameras are guaranteed some VCR frames.
 Multiplexing of alarmed cameras cannot be disabled without disabling the alarm input itself (which will prevent both monitor and VCR alarm activity).
-In the above example, if camera 4's alarm was set for Alarm Only, and camera 4's alarm was triggered, the multiplexing order would be:
+In the above example, if the alarm for Alarm Only camera #4 were triggered, the multiplexing order would be: